htw-imi-showtime/showtime-website/content/ss25/master/m3-civitas/_index.md

 +++
 project_id = "M3"
 title = "Civitas"
-subtitle = "Part II of A top-down god game using dynamically generated world maps" claim = "Move tectonic plates to create mountains and let it rain, before you build up civilisations and send your apostle to their aid." abstract = "Genesis et Civitas is a top down god game using a dynamically generated world map.
+subtitle = "Part II of a top-down god game in which a society is forming in a procedurally generated world" claim = "Build up civilisations in a procedurally generated world and send your apostle to their aid." abstract = "Genesis et Civitas is a top down god game using a dynamically generated world map.
 Players first take part in the creation of the world, influencing the effects of natural laws, before guiding civilisations and establishing themselves as their god."

 # Properties for displaying the project in the project list
-card_image = "project_logo.png"
+card_image = "project_logo.jpg"

 # Team
 team = ["Laura Unverzagt", "Liz Kintzel", "Dié-Jay Möllers", "Krist Baliev"]